WHO MAY ENTER the GSDSEF

 - A research project may be a part of a larger study performed by professional scientists, but the project presented by the student must only be only their own portion of the complete study.

 The Greater San Diego Science and Engineering Fair (GSDSEF) adheres to and complies with the Safety Rules and Guidelines of the International Science and Engineering Fair (ISEF).
 Refer to ISEF Rules and Guidelines for questions regarding general safety and specifically Vertebrate Animals, Research Involving Humans, Biohazards, and other Hazards.
 Research involving Vertebrate Animals and Humans have additional rules, regulations, and guidelines which must be complied with.
-See information on the following pages for specific rules, regulations, and guidelines.
+See information in the ISEF Rules and Guidelines for specific rules, regulations, and guidelines.

-- Projects involving tobacco; tobacco products; smokeless powder; black powder; explosives; the manufacture of rocket fuel and/or alcohol/other intoxicants or gasohol (or the production of these), are prohibited by GSDSEF.
+- prohibits projects involving tobacco; tobacco products; smokeless powder; black powder; explosives; the manufacture of rocket fuel and/or alcohol/other intoxicants or gasohol (or the production of these).

 PLEASE NOTE: STUDENTS MAY NOT LOAD OR RELOAD ANY AMMUNITION.